just1and0/React-Native-Paystack-WebView/example/README.md

 # React Native Paystack WebView Example

-This is a clean, interactive demo showcasing the React Native Paystack WebView library in action.
-The demo provides a streamlined payment interface that demonstrates the library's core functionality.
+This is a clean, interactive example showcasing the React Native Paystack WebView library in action.
+The example provides a streamlined payment interface that demonstrates the library's core functionality.

 ## 🚀 Features